karstengresch/pi-hole-service-blockers/README.md

 To do so, we need to add

   1. (a) wildcard domain(s) for the service in question;
-  2. link the wildcard domain to a group;
+  2. link the wildcard domain(s) to a group;
   3. link a client to this group.

-Unfortunately (I), at the moment (2021-03-19) there's no way to add wildcard domains by lists: The handy "adlist" feature only supports exact matched domain names, but neither regex nor wildcard domains (which get automatically converted to wildcard).
+Unfortunately (I), at the moment (2021-03-19) there's no way to add wildcard domains by lists: The handy "adlist" feature only supports exact matched domain names, but neither regex nor wildcard domains (which get automatically converted to regex domains).

 Thus, you need to run a script, serviceblock, for adding the the wildcard domains and add them to your desired group.